 That being said, we’re also parents on a budget, so you’ll also find plenty of non-organic produce in our fridge and freezer, a variety of grains, pastas, and crackers in our pantry, plenty of jam and store-bought sandwich bread, and even a few boxes of cereal and Annie’s Mac n’Cheese.
 We aim for balance in all things we do, and prioritize the foods that help us support our local community, make our bodies feel great, and most importantly taste delicious.
 That means we’ll occasionally indulge in sweet confections laden with white sugar and hand-crafted cocktails from time-to-time.

 Regardless of their components, the recipes you see posted on this site are meals, snacks, and sweets that we consume on a daily/weekly/seasonal basis, cooked in our kitchen, then typically shoved straight into our gullets.

 Love an image?
 Want to use it?

-In general, if you’d like to share one image along with a link back to our recipe…we’d love that!
-Just send us a note and we’ll respond right away.
+In general, if you’d like to share one image along with a link back to our recipe and blog credit…we’d love that!
+Please don’t share full recipes – it’s not just cool.

 For other uses, first check and see if it’s available at our portfolio on Stocksy United, where the majority of our food images are syndicated.
 You can also send us an email and let us know how you’d like to use the image(s) and we can go from there.